rtenacity/dark-matter-genetic/slides/slides.md

 # The Dark Photon

-- Dark matter makes up 27% of the energy density of the universe and 85% of the matter density.
+- Dark matter makes up 27% of the energy density and 85% of the matter density of the universe.
-- The Standard Model particles do not account for dark matter, a separate dark sector is proposed
+- The Standard Model does not account for dark matter, a separate dark sector is proposed
 - The dark photon is a force carrier for the dark sector, similar to the photon
-- New particle can be introduced to the standard model by extending the gauge group with a new $U(1)$ gauge symmetry
+- New particle can be introduced to the standard model by extending SM gauge group with new $U(1)$ gauge symmetry
 - The dark photon interacts with the SM photon via kinetic mixing.